Deepakanandrao/openproject/docs/mobile-app-guide/faq/README.md

  [Learn more about configuring user settings in OpenProject mobile app](../core-features/user-settings/).
 ## Are all OpenProject features available in the mobile app?

-No. The mobile app is a **companion app** and is currently in Beta.
-Some advanced features from the web or desktop version are not yet available, including:
+No. The mobile app is a **companion app** and is currently in Beta status.
+Some advanced features of the web or desktop versions are not yet available, including:
 *   Deep-linking to On-Premises instances
 *   Multi-device UI synchronization
 *   Real-time push notifications